Frititati/GraphColoringQ1/Documentation.md

 ### JP Writing Phase

 Writing phase is exactly the same in both **sequential** and **parallel** versions.
 Basically, it consists in producing an output file where the resulting `node_color` vector is printed in order, one color per line.</br>
-This part of the algorithm was not paralelized as test showed it did not provide any benefits.
+This part of the algorithm was not parallelized as test showed it did not provide any benefits.

 ```c++
 string final = to_string(number_nodes) + " " + to_string(number_edges) + "\n";